 Get a taste of Californian cuisine with a quality homemade burger and fries at their canteen or food truck for a mouth-wateringly good meal.
 We highly recommend trying their Barbecue burger!
 A good Paris street food option.

 Check their website for more information of where the food truck’s location and opening times

-If you fancy a change from your cheese and sauccisson baguette, SAam should be your next lunch time stop.
-Freshly baked bread, stuffed with pork belly, shiso sauce, salted plums, spicy cucumber, peanuts and truffled tofu… these Korean sandwhiches will revolutionise your sandwich eating experience!
-Eat in at their miniature kitchen-cantina, decked out in a distinctly sccandi style, or take out to eat in the Parisian streets.
+If you fancy a change from your cheese and saucisson baguette, SAam should be your next lunchtime stop.
+Freshly baked bread, stuffed with pork belly, shiso sauce, salted plums, spicy cucumber, peanuts, and truffled tofu… these Korean sandwiches will revolutionize your sandwich eating experience!
+Eat-in at their miniature kitchen-cantina, decked out in a distinctly sccandi style, or take out to eat in the Parisian streets.